CCI-MOC/m2/docs/redesign-specs/REST/Api.md

   * Authentication (Optional): This interfaces exposes function signatures pertaining to legitimacy verification of the `entity` requesting a BMI operation.
   * Authorization (Optional): This interfaces exposes function signatures pertaining to `entity-resource` ownership verification.
   * Multi-Tenancy (Optional): This interfaces exposes function signatures pertaining to maintaining isolation between different entities using the same BMI service.
+* Each driver may choose to maintain table(s) in the BMI database that are visible to BMI Core and the driver itself.
+These table(s) are not visible between drivers.
 * Entity: Project's/User's accessing BMI service are registered with an authentication service.
 BMI will talk to the authentication service to verify whoever calls the BMI API.
 * Quota: Each `entity` will have a default allocated storage quota (as specified by the BMI admin in the configuration file).
 An admin may choose to update the default quota of any Project/User.
+* A BMI generated UUID is associated to each resource that helps identifying the resource.
+* A resource name has to be unique for an entity but different entities may have same resource name.
+* BMI expects that the authentication service provides a unique identifier (associated with an entity) with the response - upon successful authentication.

 # REST API call semantics

 * An HTTP method and URL path, including possible `<parameters>` in the path to be treated as arguments.
 * A summary of the request body (which will always be a JSON object).
 * A human readable description of the semantics of the call.